• Skip to primary navigation

 Parkview Health

-Dr. Kevin Pei is a passionate educator and acute care surgeon.
+Kevin Pei is a passionate and experienced educator and robotic general surgeon.
 He trained at George Washington University in Washington DC.
 While at Yale School of Medicine, he served as associate clerkship director for surgery and director of surgery education in the Yale Center for Medical Simulation.
-He has served in multiple GME roles including PD of the Surgical Critical Care Fellowship and Program Director of the American College of Surgeons accredited fellowship in education and simulation at Houston Methodist – Weill Cornell Medicine.
-He is currently Associate Chief Academic Research Officer and Program Director of the General Surgery Residency at Parkview Health in Fort Wayne.
-He is active in national societies and serves on Board of Directors of the Association for Surgical Education and the Association for Women Surgeons Executive Council.
-He is engaged in global surgery in low and middle income countries including Uganda and is member of Education Committee at the Association of Academic Global Surgeons.
-He has expertise in faculty development in clinical teaching as well as curricular design, and received his Master Degree in Education from Yale University.
-He promotes resident research through collaborative consortia and encourages residents to present and publish nationally.
-Among his proudest accomplishments is being named the 2018 Philip J. Wolfson Outstanding Educator Award from the Association for Surgical Education and induction into the prestigious American College of Surgeons Academy of Master Surgeon Educators.
-His research interests include general surgery outcomes and education related scholarship; he is working to open the dialogue about bullying at the workplace among surgeons.
+He has served in multiple GME roles including Program Director of the Surgical Critical Care Fellowship and Program Director of the American College of Surgeons Accredited Fellowship in Education and Simulation at Houston Methodist – Weill Cornell Medicine.
+He is currently Vice President, Associate Chief Academic Officer of Parkview Health and Program Director of the General Surgery Residency.
+He also serves as the ACS – AEI Institute and Fellowship Director.
+He serves on the executive councils of the Association for Surgical Education (ASE) and the Association for Women Surgeons (AWS).
+He has expertise in faculty development in clinical teaching and received his Masters in Health Sciences in Medical Education from Yale University.
+He serves on the editorial boards of the American Board of Surgery SCORE, American Journal of Surgery, Annals of Surgery Open, and Associate Editor at Global Surgical Education, the official journal of ASE.
+Among his proudest accomplishments is being named the 2018 Philip J. Wolfson Outstanding Educator Award from the ASE, 2024 ASE Distinguished MidCareer Educator Award, and induction into the prestigious ACS Academy of Master Surgeon Educators.

 Footer